 For Sensory Integration:

-● Children who are sensory sensitive can benefit from calming activities that avoid triggers (strong smells, lights, and sounds), helping kids feel more grounded, and smooth transitions.
+- Children who are sensory sensitive can benefit from calming activities that avoid triggers (strong smells, lights, and sounds) and help kids feel more grounded, as well as smooth transitions.

 People with ASD can be found in every area of life.
 Many of the specifics conditions -- attention to detail, deep knowledge, highly-developed skills in a specific area, and strong memories -- can be strengths for particular fields and professions.
 Again, much depends on the severity as well as how quickly it is diagnosed and treated.

 Do you have a story to share?
-I'd love to hear your thoughts on the Scholastic Parents Facebook page or find me on Twitter, @AdventureToFit!
+I'd love to hear your thoughts on the Scholastic Parents Facebook page!